 The aim of this plan is to reduce the bycatch of seabirds during oceanic longline operations in the AFZ.
 In the SESSF, hook concession holders must abide by the TAP.
-A copy of the TAP is available on the Department of Agriculture, Water and the Environment website ('Environmental management' - 'Plants & animals' - 'Threat Abatement Plan' - 'Seabirds').
+A copy of the TAP is available on the Department of Climate Change, Energy, the Environment and Water ('Environmental management' - 'Plants & animals' - 'Threat Abatement Plan' - 'Seabirds').